The following short stories are coming soon. Below are the categories you will be able to choose from.

 “Closer,” T-man urged, his voice monotone but body tense.

-The elephants slowly ripped out clumps of long, waxy leaves, then ground their last meal of the day into a pulp.
-Because at night, predators would have them on the run.
+The elephants slowly ripped out clumps of long, waxy leaves, then ground them into a pulp.
+It would be the last meal of the day because, at night, predators would have them on the run.

+Deep, from within the nearby bushes, a cacophony of bickering bird-calls broke out in alarm.
 The tall upland grasses on our left rustled.
-Deep, from within the nearby bushes, a cacophony of bickering bird-calls broke out in alarm.
+At the noise, a lioness had awakened and risen.
 We stopped.

 “I’m going back to camp,” I said and made a three-point turn.
 Call me a wimp, I thought.
 But there was no way I’m getting stuck in the bush to become that lioness’ next meal.